 Why we work on Conflict Sensitivity

-Growing inequality, political violence and environmental degradation present serious challenges to an increasing number of countries.
+Growing inequality, political violence, environmental degradation and climate change present serious challenges to an increasing number of countries.
 These are particularly acute in fragile contexts.
-Involving a range of actors to address these challenges is critical; governments, civil society and business all have roles to play.
+Involving a range of actors to address these challenges is critical; governments, local civil society and international organisations all have roles to play.

 How we work with Conflict Sensitivity

-We support civil society, governmental institutions and businesses with a high impact in fragile and conflict-affected contexts to improve their practices, so their actions do not fuel violence and contribute to peaceful change where possible.
+We support local civil society, governmental institutions and international organisations with a high impact in fragile and conflict-affected contexts to improve their practices, so their actions do not fuel violence and contribute to peaceful change where possible.

 We help partners to: